TurboWarp/packager-legacy/README.md

  - `p3-scratch-gui` contains the `packager` branch of TurboWarp/scratch-gui that the `p3` directory uses.
  - `apache-packager` contains the branch of TurboWarp/packager that the `apache` directory uses.
+ - `old-compiler-packager` contains the branch of TurboWarp/packager that the `old-packager` directory uses.